You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 - reproductive health

 Not to mention, they’re not good for your overall health.

 - art clay

 - cosmetics with fragrance

-As you prepare to start your IVF cycle, review your entire medication list with your fertility doctor.
-Make sure to list even the most seemingly benign drugs, including:
+As you prepare to start your IVF cycle, tell your fertility doctor about any medications you take.
+Make sure to list everything, even the most ordinary drug, like:

 - a daily allergy pill

 - interfere with fertility drugs